Sherbrooke, Victoria: Heritage listings

-Flora
+Sherbrooke Forest

-Sherbrooke Forest, a cool temperate rainforest, is listed as endangered and is protected by the state's Flora and Fauna Guarantee Act.
-It is a habitat of the tallest flowering plant in the world, mountain ash (Eucalyptus regnans), which can exceed 100 metres in height.
+Sherbrooke Forest is a cool temperate rainforest that is listed as endangered and is protected by the state's Flora and Fauna Guarantee Act.
+It is a habitat of the tallest flowering plant in the world, mountain ash (Eucalyptus regnans), which can exceed 100 m in height.

-Fauna

-Sherbrooke Forest has populations of swamp wallabies, wombats, platypus, echidnas and several species of possums and gliders.
-It is also a habitat of the lyrebird.
+The forest has populations of swamp wallabies, wombats, platypus, echidnas and several species of possums and gliders; and is also a habitat of the lyrebird.
 Other birds found in the area include galahs, long-billed and little corellas, Australian king parrots, crimson rosellas and sulphur-crested cockatoos.